Sadikcserymec077/static-analysis-framework/README.md

 🧠 Next Steps

-✅ Test end-to-end flow (upload → scan → report)
+✅ Test full flow (upload → scan → report)

-🔒 Add user authentication before deployment
+🔒 Add authentication before deploying publicly

+🧹 Create scripts/setup-local.sh for one-click environment setup

 🚀 Optionally deploy on internal network for team use

+🏷️ License

+This project is for educational and research purposes.
+Always comply with MobSF’s license and your organization’s security policies.

+---

+✅ **How to use:**
+Just copy this entire block → paste into your `mobsf-project/README.md` → commit and push.
+GitHub will render it beautifully with one-click copy buttons on each code block.

+Would you like me to also create a matching **`CONTRIBUTING.md`** or a **`scripts/setup-local.sh`** helper for one-click environment setup?